Schagen: History

-10th through 15th century
+10th–15th centuries

 Schagen has been mentioned in various texts from around 975.
-One of them was a population count that found that 43 people were living there.
+One was a population count that found that 43 people lived there.
 Schagen was also mentioned in documents as Scagha from around 989.
 At this time Schagen was a center of artificial dwelling hills.
-Perhaps the name refers to Scagha to its location above land water: it could mean "elevated point".
-Some time later, there is a coastline near Schagen.
+The name may refer to Scagha to its location above land water: it could mean "elevated point".
+Some time later, there was a coastline near Schagen.
 When the sea retreated again at the end of the 13th century the places in the region grew.
 The land around Schagen was especially fertile, so it grew and remained the main town in the area.

-William VI granted in 1415 city rights to the town.
-In 1427 Philip the Good of Burgundy loaned Schagen to his uncle William of Bronckhorst, one of the seven illegal children of Albrecht of Bavaria, and to Maria van Bronckhorst.
+In 1415, William VI granted city rights to the town.
+In 1427, Philip the Good of Burgundy loaned Schagen to his uncle William of Bronckhorst, one of the seven illegitimate children of Albrecht of Bavaria, and Maria van Bronckhorst.
 Schagen became a fief with some regional rights in addition to its city rights, including some control over the small towns around Schagen.
 William ordered the castle in which he lived from 1440.
-In 1460 the church of Schagen, dedicated to St. Christopher, was consecrated.
-In 1463 Schagen received the right to hold a cattle market and became a trading town for a wider region.
+In 1460, the church of Schagen, dedicated to St. Christopher, was consecrated.
+In 1463 Schagen received the right to hold a cattle market and it became a trading town for a wider region.

-16th through 19th century
+16th–19th centuries

-From 1603 an annual horse market was held in Schagen, upon authorization by the States of Holland and Westfriesland.
+From 1603, an annual horse market was held in Schagen, upon authorization by the States of Holland and Westfriesland.

 At the beginning of the Golden Age Schagen underwent very little growth, unlike other cities in the region: Alkmaar, Enkhuizen, Medemblik, and Hoorn.
 Later in the Golden Age the city benefited from the increased prosperity, but never to the degree these other cities enjoyed.
 Even after the Golden Age growth was limited.
 Partly due to the reclamation of the surrounding area, Schagen could flourish economically again in the 19th century.
 In particular, the cattle market played an important role.
 When in 1865 the railroad between Alkmaar and Den Helder came into use, the market and home industries flourished.
 Schagen had about 2060 inhabitants at this time.

-In 1894 Schagen was shocked by a double murder, when 17-year-old Klaas Boes murdered his 55-year-old neighbor and her 17-year-old niece.
+In 1894, Schagen was shocked by a double murder, when 17-year-old Klaas Boes murdered his 55-year-old neighbor and her 17-year-old niece.
 The murder attracted wide national media attention and caused the murderer's mother to commit suicide.
-Newly appointed mayor Simon Berman headed a committee that would pay 750 guilders, donated by the residents, for the golden tip.
-In 1895 Klaas Boes was sentenced to life imprisonment, but this was later changed to 25 years.
-Klaas Boes was released from prison in 1922 and died in 1956.
-For years, "Klaas Boes" remained a stereotypical name in the Netherlands for youngsters who were up to no good.
+Newly appointed mayor Simon Berman headed a committee that offered 750 guilders reward, donated by the residents, for information.
+In 1895, Boes was sentenced to life imprisonment, later changed to 25 years.
+He was released from prison in 1922 and died in 1956.
+For years, "Klaas Boes" was used in the Netherlands for youngsters who were up to no good.